-In terms of safeguarding, pastoral visitors will be supported in their role with the provision of basic safeguarding training upon appointment.
+Pastoral visitors will be supported in their role with the provision of basic safeguarding training upon appointment.
+If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.

 3.5 Guidelines for working with children, young people and vulnerable adults